 CRITICAL ELEMENT EXAMPLES FOR MEETING REQUIREMENTS EXAMPLES OF NOT MEETING REQUIREMENTS 4.1 How does the State Accountability System make an annual determination of whether each public school and LEA in the State made AYP?
 AYP decisions for each public school and LEA are made annually.
 4 AYP decisions for public schools and LEAs are not made annually.

-AYP decisions will be made annually for schools, LEAs, and the State.
-These decisions will be integrated into Maryland's annual performance reporting system.
-Annual reporting will take place for each school, each school district, and for the state as whole.
+AYP decisions are made annually for schools, LEAs, and the State.
+These decisions are integrated into Maryland's annual performance reporting system.
+Annual reports are issued for each school, each school district, and for the state as whole.